NovySan/unl-digifab/sessions/week11.md

 ### Motor Mounts
 - Boolean subtraction
 - 2d outlines then extrusions/cuts.
+- Test prints to test fit.
+- Working with screws and nuts.

 ### Homework
 Continue work on Making Things Move.
 NOTE: due date was moved to Monday.